Brief Report

 A Remarkable Coincidence in Wave Executive Trading

-Eight Wave Life Sciences executives adopted 10b5-1 trading plans on two separate dates months apart, yet all eight plans executed on the same day—the day of a major clinical announcement.
+Eight Wave Life Sciences executives adopted 10b5-1 trading plans in two clusters months apart, and all eight plans executed on the day of a clinical trial announcement.

 Nicholas George